-Under existing law, the Department of Mental Health Trust Fund may be used for such things as providing mental health services to all residents of the state, conducting scientific research regarding the causes and prevention of mental illness, establishing programs to protect the rights of individuals receiving mental health services, and developing criteria for evaluating mental health service
+Under continuing law, the Department of Mental Health Trust Fund may be used for such things as providing mental health services, conducting scientific research regarding the causes and prevention of mental illness, establishing programs to protect the rights of individuals receiving mental health services, and developing criteria for evaluating mental health service programs.
+(R.C.
+5119.06(A), not in the act.)
+Continuing law also states that the use of moneys in the trust fund does not establish a commitment to the continuation of the trust fund or to the use of the moneys in the trust fund.